 - ☐ Atmospheric constituents are referred to the trace gases that occur in relatively small but sometimes highly variable concentrations.
-In our class, constituents mean the atomic or molecular trace gases in the atmosphere, excluding aerosols and clouds. - Atmospheric constituents include the metal atoms coming from meteor ablation (such as Na, Fe, K, Ca, Li, Mg, etc), hydroxyl radical OH, water vapor $H_2O$ , ozone $O_3$ , carbon dioxide $CO_2$ , and many other molecular species coming from natural or anthropogenic sources, such as $NO_x$ , CO, CFC, $CH_4$ , $SO_2$ , $Cl_2$ , HCl, $NH_3$ , etc. Some other species, like O and He in thermosphere, and $N_2^+$ occurring in aurora, are also constituents that we may consider. - □ Although they are usually referred to as "minor species", they are very important to the climate and weather on the Earth as well as to human's health and survival on the Earth. - □ Some of these constituents provide tracers for lidar to monitor thermal structure and wind dynamics of the whole atmosphere.
+In our class, constituents mean the atomic or molecular trace gases in the atmosphere, excluding aerosols and clouds. - Atmospheric constituents include the metal atoms coming from meteor ablation (such as Fe, Mg, Na, K, Ca, Li, Ni, Al, AlO, etc), hydroxyl radical OH, water vapor H_2O , ozone O_3 , carbon dioxide CO_2 , and many other molecular species coming from natural or anthropogenic sources, such as NO_x , CO, CFC, CH_4 , SO_2 , Cl_2 , HCl, NH_3 , etc. Some other species, like O and He in thermosphere, and N_2^+ occurring in aurora, are also constituents that we may consider.
+There could be organic molecules as well. - □ Although they are usually referred to as "minor species", they are very important to the climate and weather on the Earth as well as to human's health and survival on the Earth. - ☐ Some of these constituents provide tracers for lidar to monitor thermal structure and wind dynamics of the whole atmosphere.